KucingMellowed/KucingMellowed/README.md

 I'm KucingMellowed.
 Just an ordinary Roblox developer from Malaysia.
 I'm a Computer Science student, still learning about coding.

 I use GitHub for Roblox's HttpService and other stuff.
-Though, it's not that much.
+Though, it's not that often.
 Just experimenting and learning stuff.

 i play phighting wow cool game look at my K/D/A